shiprajain14/kafka101/Lab02/README.md

 	> we could go on forever and ever and ever
 	```

-* Hit CTRL-C to stop the producer,
+1. Hit `CTRL-C` to stop the producer.

-* Next, run the consumer, for --broker-list use the kafka_brokers_sasl list from the Event Streams service credentials, as you did with the producer,
+## Consume Messages

+1. Start the consumer.

 	```console
 	$ bash bin/kafka-console-consumer.sh --bootstrap-server $KAFKA_BROKERS_SASL --consumer.config mykafka.properties --topic greetings --from-beginning
 	```

-* The consumer listener should retrieve the messages from the event stream with topic greetings,
+1. The consumer listener retrieves the messages from the event stream of topic greetings,

 	```console
 	hello1